 Texas Education Agency | Bus Accident Reporting System – The Texas Education Agency (TEA) collects data involving accidents by school buses.
 The Bus Accident Reporting System (BARS) survey for 2018-2019 is currently available for individuals wishing to contribute information about bus accidents existing in their school district.
 Click for more information.

 National Highway Traffic Safety Administration | School Bus Safety – The National Highway Traffic Safety Administration (NHTSA) goes in-depth about school bus safety such as statistics on accidents and other cautious information.
 NHTSA notes four to six school-aged children die on a school transportation vehicle each year.
 You can find the response to common questions found at the bottom of the page.

 Contact a Houston Bus Accidents Attorney

-Although the number of bus accidents is nowhere near the number of other vehicle road accident, they are still a large concern.
+Although the number of bus accidents is lower than other types of auto accidents, they are still a large concern.
 Those who are most vulnerable are often occupants in buses such as children and elderly people.
-At The Gonzalez Law Group, PLLC, we can help pursue the injuries that were caused as a result of a bus accident.
+At The Gonzalez Law Group, we can help pursue the injuries that were caused as a result of a bus accident.

 Call (832) 530-4070 to schedule a free consultation.
-Our attorneys at The Gonzalez Law Group, PLLC work with clients in the counties of Harris, Fort Bend, Galveston, Montgomery, Liberty, Brazoria, and more.
+Our attorneys at The Gonzalez Law Group work with clients in the counties of Harris, Fort Bend, Galveston, Montgomery, Liberty, Brazoria, and more.
 Fill out a free case review form at the bottom of the page for more information.